vigo/lsvirtualenvs/README.md

 $ go test -v ./...
 ```

+---

 ## Docker

-Note that, app checks for `WORKON_HOME` environment variable which is
+Note that, `lsvirtualenvs` requires `WORKON_HOME` environment variable which is
-not available inside of the docker container :) This is just an
+not available inside of the docker container :) This is just an example / concept
-example :)
+of dockerized version of the application :)

 Build: